What is the SCN Reputation Program?

 What is a Topic Leader, and does it differ from someone who appears in a 12-month leaderboard?

 A Topic Leader is a member who is among the three leading contributors in a topic space on SCN, at the end of a 12-month contest period.
 The contest period starts each year on August 1 and ends on July 31.
 Topic Leaders receive additional recognition at events such as SAP TechEd conferences.
-More information about this program will be made available mid-2013.
 Someone who appears in a 12-month leaderboard is recognized for being a top contributor in this area, based on 12 month rolling points.

 How do I know my current status in the SCN Reputation Program?